djmilovic/djmilovic.github.io/_posts/blog/2015-10-27-Blog-entry-two.markdown

 categories: blog
 ---

 Darlene Shiley chose to come to our presentation and has donated $30.000,00 to Shiley School of Engineering.
+So excited about it!